OTN Node Manager Training: Setup

 Node Training Datasets

 We have created test datasets to use for this workshop.
-Each attendee has their own files, available at this link: https://members.oceantrack.org/data/repository/fntp/nmt-files/
+Each attendee has their own files, available at this link: http://129.173.48.161/data/repository/node_training/node-training-files-1

 Please find the folder with your name and download.
-Save these somewhere on your computer, and UNZIP all files.
+Save these somewhere safe on your computer, and UNZIP all files.